twinlogix/typetta/docs/chapters/data-model/entities.md

 ```
 ### Schema Metadata

-Additionally, schema generation can be extended with metadata via the `@schema` directive.
-This is useful when implementing middleware that works on heterogeneous entities.
+Schema generation can be extended with some custom metadata via the `@schema` directive.
+This is particularly useful to implement middlewares with different behaviours based on domain model concepts.

-Example:
+Following an example of a custom metadata on a `dateOfBirth` field:

 ```typescript
 type User @entity @mongodb {
   id: ID! @id